-In physiotherapy professional training, which involves the assimilation of attitudes, values, and behaviours that define a physiotherapy professional (Delany & Bragge, 2009).
+In physiotherapy professional training, clinical education involves the assimilation of attitudes, values, and behaviours that define a physiotherapy professional (Delany & Bragge, 2009).
 Its role in physiotherapy education cannot be over-emphasised as it equips students with the competencies, skills, and confidence necessary for clinical practice, thereby enhancing learning outcomes.
 During this phase of student learning, direct patient care is experienced (Odole et al., 2014).
 Clinicians who are specialists in the different areas of physiotherapy share their knowledge and professional expertise with the students using innovative teaching methods (Alhaqwi & Taha, 2015).
-They also give direct supervision in various areas of study using the best teaching strategies in a good learning environment.
-Several authors agree that clinical experience is not only an essential element of the health care education programme but it is paramount for the development of good clinical reasoning and professional skills in students (Chan, 2004; Benner et al., 2008).
-The early years of physiotherapy education are focused on basic scientific and medical knowledge while clinical teaching, which consists mostly of bedside demonstration, was incorporated during the later phase of the programme (Bench, 1999).
-Such clinical teaching models are now evolving since medical education is rapidly changing in response to the developments in health care delivery systems (Duncan et al., 2005).
+They also give direct supervision in various areas of clinical learning using the best teaching strategies in a good learning environment.
+Hence, clinical experience is not only an essential element of the health care education programme but it is paramount for the development of good clinical reasoning and professional skills in students (Chan, 2004; Benner et al., 2008).
+The early years of physiotherapy education are focused on basic scientific and medical knowledge, whereas clinical teaching, which primarily comprises of bedside demonstrations, is introduced later in the curriculum (Bench, 1999).
+Currently, such clinical teaching models are now evolving since medical education is rapidly changing in response to the developments in health care delivery systems (Duncan et al., 2005).
 Presently in British Commonwealth countries, including Nigeria, the bridge version of physiotherapy clinical education is used, in which students gain their clinical experience in a teaching hospital specifically affiliated with the University (Bench, 1999).

-There is a paucity of literature on physiotherapy students’ perception of their clinical learning environment and clinicians teaching attributes in Nigeria.
-Two studies were performed in Nigeria, one at the University of Ibadan (Odole et al., 2014) and another at five Nigerian Universities (Oyeyemi et al carried out a study on Nigerian physiotherapy students’ perception of their clinicians’ teaching attributes (Oyeyemi et al., 2012), while Odole et al. (2014) carried out another study on physiotherapy student perception of their learning environment.
-Consequently, there is still a dearth of knowledge on the perception of clinical learning environment and clinicians teaching attributes by physiotherapy students in Nigeria, despite the fact that these factors have been reported to have an enormous impact on the outcome of learning.
-Hence, there is a need for a regular evaluation of students’ feedback on the perception of their clinical learning environment and clinicians teaching attributes as a basis for monitoring, modifying, and improving the quality of teaching and learning to meet the required standards in the curriculum and to improve learning outcomes.
-In addition, students’ opinion on their clinicians’ teaching attributes and the clinical learning environment needs to be constantly evaluated to ensure it’s in line with the requirement of the curriculum, the desired outcome and recent innovations in health care.
-Therefore, this study investigated physiotherapy student’s perception of their clinical learning environment and clinicians’ teaching attributes in Nigeria.
+However, there are limited studies on physiotherapy students’ perception of their clinical learning environment and clinicians’ teaching attributes in Nigeria.
+Two studies were performed in Nigeria, one at the University of Ibadan (Odole et al., 2014) and another at five Nigerian Universities (Oyeyemi et al., 2012).
+Oyeyemi et al. (2012) evaluated physiotherapy students’ perception of their clinicians’ teaching attributes while Odole et al. (2014) researched on physiotherapy clinical students’ perception of their learning environment.
+Consequently, there is still a dearth of knowledge on the perception of the clinical learning environment and clinicians’ teaching attributes by physiotherapy students in Nigeria, despite the fact that these factors influence the clinical experience and learning outcomes of students.
+Hence, there is a need for a regular evaluation of students’ feedback on the perception of their clinical learning environment and clinicians’ teaching attributes as a basis for monitoring, modifying, and improving the quality of teaching and learning to meet the required standards in the curriculum and to improve learning outcomes.
+In addition, students’ opinion on their clinicians’ teaching attributes and the clinical learning environment needs to be constantly evaluated to ensure their learning experience is in line with the requirement of the curriculum, the desired outcome and recent innovations in health care.
+Therefore, this study evaluated physiotherapy students’ perception of their clinical learning environment and clinicians’ teaching attributes in Nigeria.

-Section D contained the Dundee ready environment evaluation measure (DREEM).
-This was used to assess physiotherapy students’ perception of their clinical learning environment.
+Section D of the questionnaire contained the Dundee ready environment evaluation measure (DREEM).
+This was used to evaluate the physiotherapy students’ perception of their clinical learning environment.
 It consists of five sub-domains with a total of 50 questions (Miles et al., 2012).
-The domain on “Students’ perception of learning contains 11 questions, students’ academic self-perception contains 8 questions, students’ perception of teachers contains 10 questions, students’ perception of the atmosphere contains 12 questions and students’ self-perception contains 7 questions.
-The DREEM is rated on a 5 point scale as follows: Strongly agree = 4, Agree = 3, Unsure= 2, Disagree=1, Very Strongly Disagree= 0.
+The domain on “Students’ perception of learning” contains 12 questions, “students’ academic self-perception” contains 8 questions, “students’ perception of teachers” contains 11 questions, “students’ perception of the atmosphere” contains 12 questions and “students’ social self-perception” contains 7 questions.
+The DREEM uses a 5-point scale as follows: Strongly agree = 4, Agree = 3, Unsure= 2, Disagree=1, Very Strongly Disagree= 0.
 The overall score of the obtained from the DREEM questionnaire is classified as “very poor” for scores between 0 and 50, “plenty of problems” for scores between 51 and 100, “more positive than negative” for scores between 101 and 150, and “excellent” for scores between 151 and 200 (McAleer & Roff (2001; Askari et al., 2018).
 A guide for interpreting the domain scores of the DREEM questionnaire was developed by McAleer and Roff (2002).
-The DREEM has been reported to have a high level of internal consistency with the overall Cronbach’s alpha coefficient being more than 0.7 (Dimoliatis et al., 2010; Hammond et al, 2012).
-It was also reported to have a high level of stability with a test-retest correlation coefficient of more than 0.8 (Dimoliatis et al., 2010).
+The DREEM has been reported to have a high level of internal consistency with an overall Cronbach’s of more than 0.7 (Dimoliatis et al., 2010; Hammond et al., 2012).
+In addition, this questionnaire has a high level of stability with a test-retest coefficient of more than 0.8 (Dimoliatis et al., 2010).

-Descriptive statistics of mean, standard deviation, and percentages were used to present the overall and domain scores of the DREEM questionnaire.
-The Mann-Whitney U test was used to determine the difference in the students perception of their clinical learning environment and clinicians teaching attributes based on institution of learning and level of study.
-Mann Whitney U test was also used to determine the difference in the student’s perception of their clinicians teaching attributes based on clinical instructors gender.
-Kruskal Wallis test was used to determine the difference in the student’s perception of their clinicians teaching attributes based on their last clinical posting unit and highest educational level of the instructors.
-All data were analysed using statistical package for the social science (SPSS version 21.0).
-Alpha level was set at 0.05.
+Data analysis: Descriptive statistics of mean, standard deviation, and percentages were used to present the overall and domain scores of the DREEM questionnaire.
+The Mann-Whitney U test was used to determine the difference in the students’ perception of their clinical learning environment and clinicians’ teaching attributes amongst the institution of learning as well as the level of study.
+In addition, the Mann-Whitney U test was also used to determine the difference in the student’s perception of their clinicians’ teaching attributes based on the clinicians’ gender.
+The Kruskal Wallis test was used to determine the difference in student’s perception of their clinician’s teaching attributes based on the last clinical posting unit they attended and the highest educational level of the clinicians.
+All data were analysed using the statistical package for social science (SPSS version 21.0).
+Alpha level was set at p < 0.05.

 Clinical learning environment

-Clinicians teaching attributes
+Clinicians’ teaching attributes

 Clinical learning environment